Faizgeeky/Blockchain/Readme.md

-# Flow to learn BLOCKCHAIN
+# BLOCKCHAIN flow to learn for beginner

 ## Step 1: